From Evidence to Narrative: The Convergence of True Crime Media and DNA Forensics

 Founder of AudioChuck | Podcaster | Best-Selling Author | Advocate

-Ashley Flowers is the Founder and Chief Creative Officer of audiochuck, an Indiana-based, award-winning, independent media company with 10+ chart-topping podcasts and over 2 billion listener downloads.
-Ashley is committed to redefining true crime and setting new standards within independent media.
-Driven by her passion for advocacy, Flowers founded the nonprofit Season of Justice, which offers financial resources to both investigative agencies and families to help solve cold cases.
-To date, Season of Justice has granted over $1 million for DNA analysis and other essential resources to help bring resolution to families of victims.
+Ashley Flowers is the Founder and Chief Executive Officer of audiochuck, an Indiana-based, award-winning, independent media company with 10+ chart-topping podcasts and over 2 billion listener downloads.
+Driven by her passion for advocacy and justice, Flowers founded the nonprofit Season of Justice, which has granted over $1 million to support investigative agencies and families in solving cold cases.
+Her advocacy-driven content not only raises awareness for underreported cases but also drives positive change within the justice system.

 Turi King